adelizer/pedestrians-detection/README.md

 E.g. simulate humans that rush into crossing the street or stop abruptly.

+An [extended abstract](../docs/review.pdf) is written for semantic segmentation.

 ## Motion Prediction:
 Given a sequence of observations of multiple pedestrians, how can we predict their motion in the future?
 * Consider motion dynamics and physical constraints